 All robots must be spawned at the start of a run, though teams can decide to activate them at their convenience.

-4.2 Communication between robots
+5.2 Communication between robots (Not apply for 2021)

 Communication between mobile robots and between them and the base station is based on realistic models.